davidgasquez/handbook/Open Data.md

 - **Versioning**.
 Should be able to manage _diffs_ and _incremental changes_ in a smart way.
 E.g: only storing the new added rows or updated columns.
   - Should allow [automated harvesting of new data](https://tech.datopian.com/harvesting/) with sensors (external functions) or scheduled jobs.
   - Each version is referenced by a hash.
 Git style.
+  - Each version is linked to the code that produced it.
 - **Smart**.
 Use appropriate protocols for storing the data.
 E.g: rows/columns shouldn't be duplicated if they don't change.
   - Think at the dataset level and not the file level.
   - Tabular data could be partitioned to make it easier for future retrieval.